- first puppy

-English Springer Spaniel:
+English Springer Spaniel

 The English Springer Spaniel possesses the “eager to please” attitude common to most spaniels.
 Cheerful and affectionate, Springers love their families and like to stick close to their owners.
 They make excellent house pets, but require daily exercise and need regular brushing and trimming to keep their coats neat and free of mats.

-The Papillon is a small, friendly toy dog with a fine boned structure.
+The Papillon is a small, friendly toy dog with a fine-boned structure.
 They are known to be happy and alert little dogs that are not shy or aggressive.
 Papillons are a happy breed whether living in an apartment, out in the country or anywhere in between.
 They love to play outdoors, but they can be easily entertained and exercised indoors as well.

-Soft Coated Wheaten Terrier:
+Soft Coated Wheaten Terrier

-Whippet: Although Whippets like to run, most of the time the make excellent house dogs.
+Although Whippets like to run, most of the time they make excellent house dogs.
 They are quiet while hanging out in the living room at home, often spending most of the day sleeping.
 Their natural attachment to people makes them happiest when kept as house pets.
 The breed is friendly to visitors and good with well-trained children!

 The Lab has been the most popular breed in the U.S. for 30 straight years for a reason!
 This intensely loyal and affectionate breed is great with kids, is extremely trainable, and is friendly with strangers.
 The Labrador Retriever does best in an active household where they can both run and cuddle.